Mikhail22/drag-scroll--autohotkey/README.md

 To set the scroll speed, edit the line:
 > k := 0.6

-To set the double right click threshold in milliseconds, edit the line:
-> T := 300

 To swap the scroll direction: see line
 > swap := true